Kanchan-Kumari-12/Cybersecurity-Labs-By-Kanchan/README.md

-This repository contains hands-on cybersecurity labs using Wireshark, Packet Tracer, and networking tools.
+This repository contains hands-on cybersecurity labs using Wireshark, Packet Tracer,Burp Suite and networking tools.